KevKeyingLi/KevKeyingLi.github.io/drafts/2020-12-16 Parallel and Concurrent Programming with Java.md

 Most efficient solution will be dependent on the algorithm and the hardware, typically a medium grained for general purpose computers.
 #### keep flexibility in mind
-it's easy to make **shortsighted decisions** like this that can limit a program's scalability.
+it's easy to make **shortsighted decisions**, that can limit a program's scalability.
 A well designed parallel program should adapt to changes in the number of processors so **keep flexibility in mind**.

-Try not to incorporate unnecessary hard-coded limits on the number of tasks in a program.
-If possible use compile time or runtime parameters to control the granularity.
+Try not to incorporate unnecessary hard-coded limits on the number of tasks in a program. **If possible use compile time or runtime parameters to control the granularity.**

 #### Transcript